Complete guide to 5G

 US 5G networks

-Instead, it has been putting its efforts into "5GE" - essentially some clever branding for 4G LTE Advanced technologies.
-That's not great because it's confusing for consumers and may backfire long-term.
+5GE is not great because it's confusing for consumers and it's wholly possible that the strategy may backfire long-term.
 Why would customers upgrade when their phone already says 5G in the top corner?

 Speeds shown so far are still decent, while there are several unlimited plans to choose from that include various extras such as Amazon Prime and Tidal access.

 Sprint will also be providing 5G service to Google Fi in due course as well, though there are some question marks over ongoing rollout.
-As we said above this is due to Sprint's proposed merger with T-Mobile.
+As we said above this is due to Sprint's proposed merger with T-Mobile which, although approved by the authorities, is currently experiencing legal challenges.

-T-Mobile has rolled out 5G in selected US cities - New York, Los Angeles, Las Vegas, Dallas, Cleveland and Atlanta.
-Like AT&T, it's offering the Samsung Galaxy S10 5G as its sole 5G phone for now although it will also offer the OnePlus 7T Pro 5G McLaren shortly in addition to Samsung's Galaxy Note 10+ 5G.
+T-Mobile is rolling out 5G in selected US cities - New York, Los Angeles, Las Vegas, Dallas, Cleveland and Atlanta.
+Like AT&T, it's offering the Samsung Galaxy S10 5G but also has the new OnePlus 7T Pro 5G McLaren shortly in addition to Samsung's Galaxy Note 10+ 5G.

 However, if the merger goes ahead it will be costly - the combined company will be forced to sell off some spectrum to Dish to ensure there is still a fourth competitor in the market.

-Verizon was the first US network to launch 5G and its mmWave-based network is now live in 15 cities, albeit with very limited coverage in each location.
+Verizon was the first US network to launch 5G and its mmWave-based network is now well underway, albeit with very limited coverage in each city where it has rolled out.

-The company is planning on launching in another bunch of cities by the end of the year and is targeting much better service in 2020 - it has talked about 50 percent coverage being the aim by late next year.
+The company is targeting much better service in 2020 - it has talked about 50 percent US coverage being the aim by late next year.

 UK 5G networks

-Probably the furthest ahead of the UK networks, EE has the widest phone offering in the UK.
-It has initially launched 5G in nine cities at the moment, but 5G will be coming to many more by the end of 2019.
+Probably the furthest ahead of the UK networks, EE has the widest 5G phone offering in the UK.
+It has launched 5G in 50 cities at the moment, but 5G will be coming to many more in 2020.

 Both EE's business and consumer 5G plans are available with unlimited data and anytime upgrade.
 All EE's 5G phones are available on EE 5G Smart Plan with unlimited minutes and texts, too.